Graphic Designer

 Hope this helps.

-Asked by Paul E over 10 years ago
+Asked by gabriela over 11 years ago

 Are graphics designers and web designers the same thing?

-Asked by Trickett about 11 years ago
+Asked by Trickett over 11 years ago

 UPDATE...I have now written a guide to becoming a graphic designer.
 It is available as Kindle or in print ...check it out here...
 AMAZON LINK .
 It's a mistaken belief by many clients that they are ...but in my opinion they are 2 different careers.
 I am a graphic designer and never say I am a web designer.
 I say I design web graphics but not the whole package.
 Many web designers though like to think they are graphic designers but in reality they usually use off the shelf templates.
 Most web designers are developers/coders and have no interest in design and visa versa for graphic designers.